Green Heart Love

 • Orzo: This small, rice-shaped pasta is perfect for salads.
 You can substitute it with other small pasta shapes, like farfalle or ditalini, if you can’t find orzo.

 • Dairy-free pesto: Adds a rich, herbaceous flavor to the salad.
-You can use store-bought or homemade dairy-free pesto, or try spinach pesto if you’d like.
+You can use store-bought or vegan pesto recipe, or try spinach pesto if you’d like.

 • Yellow bell pepper: Adds a sweet, crunchy element.
 You can use any color of bell pepper or even swap it out for other vegetables like cucumber, tomatoes, or celery.